TASEmulators/BizHawk/README.md

 ### Unix

-**Note**: There's only one dev working on Linux (@YoshiRulz)!
-Please have patience, and try not to bother everyone else.

 Install the listed package with your package manager (some buttons are links to the relevant package).
 The changelog can be found [over on TASVideos](https://tasvideos.org/Bizhawk/ReleaseHistory).

 [![Manjaro | bizhawk-monort (AUR)](https://img.shields.io/badge/Manjaro-bizhawk--monort_(AUR)-%2335BF5C.svg?logo=manjaro&style=popout)](https://aur.archlinux.org/packages/bizhawk-monort)